Being-Zero/mentorpick-issues/README.md

-# mentorpick-issues
+# Mentorpick Issues

-Report bugs, feature requests or any feedback for Mentorpick.com platform.
+Exclusively for reporting issues or requesting/suggesting features for Mentorpick Platform (mentorpick.com).